phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

 ``INIT_PZVAL()`` accepts a ``zval*`` (thus the ``P`` in its name) whereas ``INIT_ZVAL()`` takes a ``zval``.
 When passing a ``zval*`` to the latter macro it needs to be dereferenced first.

-Because it is very common to both allocate and initialize a zval in one go there are two macros which combine both steps::
+Because it is very common to both allocate and initialize a zval in one go, there are two macros which combine both steps::

     zval *zv_ptr;